lifting-bits/remill/docs/LIFE_OF_AN_INSTRUCTION.md

 All Remill control-flow intrinsics and Remill lifted basic block functions share the same argument structure:

-1. The program counter on entry to the lifted basic block.
+1. A pointer to the `State` structure.
-2. A pointer to the `State` structure.
+2. The program counter on entry to the lifted basic block.
 3. A pointer to the opaque `Memory` structure.

-In the case of the `__remill_async_hyper_call`, the third argument, the program counter address, is computed to be the address following the `int 0x80` instruction.
+In the case of the `__remill_async_hyper_call`, the second argument, the program counter address, is computed to be the address following the `int 0x80` instruction.

 ## Concluding remarks